TABLE OF CONTENTS

 You need to take a look at the local market to figure out how much your house is worth.
 Then, you need to put your house up for sale and wait for offers to come in.

 Are you thinking about selling your house?
 Do you still have a VA loan attached to it?
-If so, you need to work with a professional who can help you compare VA loans vs. conventional loans.
+If so, consider working with an experienced VA lender that can help guide you through the process.
 At Griffin Funding, we pride ourselves on our extensive knowledge of VA home loans, and it would be our pleasure to work with you to help take the next step in buying a new home once you sell.

 Request a quote online or contact us today at 855-698-1230 to speak to a loan specialist who can help you get approved for a home loan.
 We make home-buying for veterans the best experience possible.